Gibson G-101

-The Gibson G-101 (or Gibson Portable Organ, also known as the Kalamazoo K-101) is a transistorised combo organ, manufactured in the late 1960s by the Lowrey Organ Company for Gibson (guitar company).
+The Gibson G-101 (or Gibson Portable Organ, also known as the Kalamazoo K-101) is a transistorised combo organ, manufactured in the late 1960s by the Lowrey Organ Company for Gibson.

 The G-101 was produced in response to similar combo organs such as the Vox Continental and Farfisa, though it had a wider range of features such as foldback as seen on a Hammond organ.
 It provided a 61-key manual with a variety of stops accessed by rocker switches and a separate bass system.
 Because the organ was manufactured by Lowrey, the G-101 can create similar sounds to that company's console organs manufactured at the time.
 The instrument was not as commercially successful as the Continental and Farfisa, and less than 2,000 models were sold.
 However, it was used by some popular musicians at the time, particularly The Doors' Ray Manzarek.

 Production

 The instrument was introduced by Gibson in 1967 but produced in the U.S. for them by the Lowrey Organ Company.
 Both companies were owned by Chicago Musical Instruments.
-Lowery had already produced several combo organs, beginning in 1946.
+Lowrey had already produced several combo organs, beginning in 1946.
 The G-101 was first introduced in 1966 as the Kalamazoo K-101, as that name was used by Gibson for its budget range of equipment.
 The name was changed to Gibson G-101 shortly thereafter, in order to encourage sales, and production continued until 1969.
 A Gibson G-201 organ was introduced at the same time, which is a spinet organ with two manuals, but otherwise has the same electronics, but not as many features.